tinue/apa102-pi/README.md

 - 2.1.0 (2018-06-08): Make the library installable
 - 2.1.1 (2019-03-15): Enable Chip Select (thanks @grandinquisitor); Simplify installation (thanks @nielstron)
 - 2.2.0 (2019-03-16): First version that is available on PyPi (pip 3 install); Renamed package for compliancy with PEP 8.
+- 2.2.1 (2019-09-20): Nothing new, just a re-test of the library with Raspbian Buster